Elizabeth Graves picks up the first copy of Diffusion magazine, reviews it and just loves it.

-Diffusion is a gorgeous new print magazine with a refreshing emphasis: the creative photographic process.
+Diffusion Magazine is a gorgeous new print magazine with a refreshing emphasis: the creative photographic process.
 While most mainstream photography magazines on newsstands remain obsessed with mass-manufactured gear – purchasing gear, mastering gear, and buying new gear when the next great thing comes along -it is especially satisfying to read about the passion to create that draws most of us to photography in the first place.

 For those of us who use alternative photographic processes, it is a great pleasure to read about the inspiration of artists who choose to express themselves in antiquarian analogue media.